-As Co-Founder and Board Member, in 2014 she contributed to the creation of I-LanD (Identity and Language Diversity) Interuniversity Research Centre, which is hosted by the University of Naples l’Orientale.
+As Co-Founder and Board Member, she contributed to the creation of I-LanD (Identity and Language Diversity) Interuniversity Research Centre, which is hosted by the University of Naples l’Orientale.
 I-Land is an interuniversity and interdisciplinary research centre for advanced study in linguistics, social studies and humanities with a specific focus on the concepts of diversity and identity (from linguistic, cultural and gender perspectives).
 As associate member, she has organised and taken part to many I-Land conferences within the ‘Languaging Diversity’ series as well as organizing and taking part in many conferences nationally and internationally.